 As the lines between haircare and skincare become ever blended, we started to second-guess our routine.
-Should we be treating our hair, namely our scalp, more like an extension of our facial skin?
-To find out if we should be switching it up for more perfect locks, we consulted the pros—including a board certified dermatologist.
-Here’s the full story on whether your hair game could borrow from your skin game, and what that means for your morning regimen.
+Should we be treating our hair more like an extension of our facial skin?
+To find out if we should be switching it up for more perfect locks, we consulted the pros—including a board-certified dermatologist.
+Here’s the full story on whether you can use skincare products as haircare products.

-According to Dr. Nancy Samolitis, board certified dermatologist; co-founder and medical director of FACILE dermatology + boutique, yes, you should definitely be incorporating skincare products into your haircare routine.
+According to Dr. Nancy Samolitis, yes.
+The board-certified dermatologist and co-founder of Facile Dermatology + Boutique shares you should definitely be incorporating skincare products into your haircare routine.
 “This is a very important topic that is not commonly discussed,” she says.
-“Although there are many products available for the hair itself (cleansing, conditioning and styling), most of them are not designed to treat the scalp.
+“Although there are many products available for the hair itself (cleansing, conditioning, and styling), most of them are not designed to treat the scalp.
 This is where the hair is born and keeping this skin healthy will promote healthy hair growth from the start.”

 The Skin Story

 The scalp is also highly prone to skin conditions that result in itching, redness, and flaking such as seborrheic dermatitis and psoriasis.
 Not only that, but if you feel like you might be getting a pimple on your scalp, you aren’t imagining things.
 “The scalp is prone to a unique type of acne, known as folliculitis,” says Dr. Samolitis.
-There is also types of hair loss (or alopecia) that can affect not the scalp as well as eyelashes and eyebrows.”
-Ultimately, if you experience these symptoms, it’s best to pay a visit to a board-certified dermatologist who can diagnose and prescribe the proper skin care treatments for the scalp.
+There are also types of hair loss (or alopecia) that can affect not only the scalp but also the eyelashes and eyebrows.”
+Ultimately, if you experience these symptoms, it’s best to pay a visit to a board-certified dermatologist who can diagnose and prescribe the proper skincare treatments for the scalp.

 If you need to reach for one, cross-functional product, make it a serum.
-“A serum or light oil formulation is usually the most cosmetically elegant since it won’t affect the hair styling products,” explains Dr. Samolitis who recommends daily application.
-However, a treatment shampoo needed for itching/flaking scalp can be used 2-3 days a week; one of her personal faves is Sachajuan Scalp Shampoo: $28.
-She also recommends the Ouai prods for hair health maintenance.
+“A serum or light oil formulation is usually the most cosmetically elegant because it won’t affect the hair styling products,” explains Dr. Samolitis who recommends daily application.
+However, a treatment shampoo needed for itching/flaking scalp can be used two to three days a week.

 An advanced skincare regime targeted for your scalp can provide much more than just shampoo.
 “Shampoo is washed away, so it doesn’t always have as much of a lasting effect as a topical skincare product that is left on,” she explains.
-This is also because sometimes you just can’t wash every day—and who doesn’t have an arsenal of dry shampoo, for the skip the wash, days.
+This is also because sometimes you just can’t wash every day—and who doesn’t have an arsenal of dry shampoo?